1st Edition

 Biography

-Julie Carpenter is a social scientist that explores human behaviours with emerging technologies, often forms of AI.
+Julie Carpenter, PhD, is a social scientist who explores human behaviors with emerging technologies, often forms of AI.
 A great deal of her research has focused on human attachment to robots and other forms of artificial intelligence.
 She is an external research fellow in the Ethics + Emerging Sciences Group at California Polytechnic State University and has held this role since 2015.